Near-Optimal and Explicit Bell Inequality Violations: Introduction

-In Section~\ref{ssechmcomm} we show that if Alice sends Bob a $c$-bit message, then their optimal winning probability is $\frac{1}{2}+\Theta(\frac{c}{\sqrt{n}})$.
+In \expref{Section}{ssechmcomm} we show that if Alice sends Bob a $c$-bit message, then their optimal winning probability is ${1}/{2}+\Theta({c}/{\sqrt{n}})$.
 Bar-Yossef et al.~\cite{bjk:q1wayj} earlier proved this for $c=\Theta(\sqrt{n})$, using information theory.
 However, their tools seem unable to give good bounds on the success probability for much smaller $c$.
-Instead, the main mathematical tool we use in our analysis is the so-called ``KKL inequality''~\cite{kkl:influence} from Fourier analysis of Boolean functions (see~\cite{odonnell:survey,wolf:fouriersurvey} for surveys of this area).
-Roughly speaking, this inequality implies that if the message that Alice sends about $x$ is short, then Bob will not be able to predict the parity $x_i\oplus x_j$ well for many $(i,j)$ pairs.
-His matching $M$ is uniformly distributed, independent of $x$, and contains only $n/2$ of all ${n\choose 2}$ possible $(i,j)$ pairs.
+Instead, the main mathematical tool we use in our analysis is the so-called ``KKL inequality''~\cite{kkl:influence} from Fourier analysis of Boolean functions.
+Roughly speaking, this inequality implies that if the message that Alice sends about $x$ is short, then Bob will not be able to predict the parity $x_i\oplus x_j$ well for many $\{i,j\}$ pairs.
+His matching $M$ is uniformly distributed, independent of $x$, and contains only $n/2$ of all $\binom{n}{2}$ possible $\{i,j\}$ pairs.
 Hence it is unlikely that he can predict any one of those $n/2$ parities well.
-The KKL inequality was used before to analyze another variant of Hidden Matching in~\cite{gkkrw:1wayj}, though their analysis is different and more complicated because their variant is a promise problem with a non-product input distribution.
+The KKL inequality was used before to analyze another variant of Hidden Matching in~\cite{gkkrw:1wayj}, though their analysis is different and more complicated because their variant of Hidden Matching is a promise problem with a non-product input distribution.

-The non-local game based on Hidden Matching is as follows: the inputs $x$ and $M$ are the same as before, but now Alice and Bob don't communicate.
-Instead, Alice outputs an $a\in\01^{\log n}$, Bob outputs $d\in\01$ and $(i,j)\in M$, and they win the game if the outputs satisfy the relation $(a\cdot(i\oplus j)) \oplus d=x_i\oplus x_j$, where the dot indicates inner product (modulo~2) of two $\log n$-bit strings.
-Observe that Alice has $n$ possible outputs and Bob also has $2\cdot n/2=n$ possible outputs.
+The following non-local version of the Hidden Matching problem (and the entangled strategy for it) is originally due to Buhrman, and related problems were studied in~\cite{gkrw:identificationj,gavinsky:interactionvsnonlocality}.

+\begin{definition}[Non-Local Hidden Matching Game ($\HM^{\textsc{nl}}_n$)] Let $n$ be a power of 2 and $\M_n$ be the set of all perfect matchings on the set $[n]$.
+Alice is given $x \in \bits^n$ and Bob is given $M\in \M_n$, both distributed according to the uniform distribution.
+Alice and Bob do not communicate.
+Alice's output is a string $a \in \bits^{\log n} $ and Bob's output is an $\{i,j\} \in M$ and $d \in \bits$.
+They win the game if and only if